b6hill/DSE220_FinalProject_Diabetes/FinalReport.md

 # DSE220_FinalProject_Diabetes
 Final Project DSE220 - Diabetes data prediction

-## Abstract
+## 1 Introduction
-In this project, we explore the use of machine learning techniques for diabetes prediction.
-This Diabetes Health Indicators dataset from the CDC captures health and lifestyle information from patients and classifies them into one of three categories: diabetic, pre-diabetic, or healthy.
-The dataset contains 253,680 entries (each entry corresponding to one person in the study) and 21 features.
-These features include a wide range of indicators, such as demographics (age, income), vital signs (BMI, blood pressure), and lifestyle factors (physical activity, smoking status, alcohol consumption).
-Our goal is to use all these factors to predict if a person is diabetic, pre-diabetic, or healthy by creating a model that uses the most important risk factors for diabetes.
-These findings can be used to inform and improve the lives of the general public.
+We chose this project and dataset to explore how machine learning could be used to help public health.
+We specifically chose the CDC Diabetes Health Indicators dataset from the CDC to see how various lifestyle factors play an impact on an individual getting diabetes sometime in their life.

+We found this project cool because we were able to leverage what we learned from this class and utilize it on real-world data to make insights that could help others.
+Many of us know people who are diabetic or prediabetic, so being able to figure out what factors and things people can change in their lives can greatly help people from suffering from this disease.

+A good predictive model is important because healthcare providers could use this model to accurately predict diabetes status.
+If the model performs poorly, it would be detrimental to a patient if they were told that they were at a low risk for developing diabetes when they were actually at high risk.
+The patient could have instead been focusing on making lifestyle changes to lower the chances.

-## Data Exploration
+## 2 Figures
-1)How many observations does your dataset have?
-Number of rows in features dataset after droping duplicates: 229474

-2)Describe all columns in your dataset their scales and data distributions.
-Describe the categorical and continuous variables in your dataset.
-Describe your target column and if you are using images plot some example classes of the images.

-**Diabetes_binary**
+### 2.1 Distribution for each attribute

+#### 2.1.1 Diabetes_binary

 Description: Diabetes diagnosis status
 Continuous or Categorical: Categorical (Binary)
 Possible values: 0 = No diabetes, 1 = Prediabetes/diabetes

 <img width="566" height="470" alt="image" src="https://github.com/user-attachments/assets/faeddaa9-9699-4704-a017-eb11433d7ee1" />

 comments: The dataset is imbalanced, with a majority of respondents not diagnosed with diabetes (class 0) and a smaller portion classified as diabetic or prediabetic (class 1).

-**HighBP**
+#### 2.1.2 HighBP
 Description: High blood pressure diagnosed
 Continuous or Categorical: Categorical (Binary)
 Possible values: 0 = No, 1 = Yes

 <img width="597" height="450" alt="image" src="https://github.com/user-attachments/assets/4d5c8eb0-06b0-451d-aad3-605b7ca8a0a9" />

 comments: Respondents with high blood pressure show a markedly higher proportion of diabetes, indicating strong correlation between hypertension and diabetes.

-**HighChol**
+#### 2.1.3 HighChol

 Description: High cholesterol diagnosed
 Continuous or Categorical: Categorical (Binary)
 Possible values: 0 = No, 1 = Yes

 <img width="597" height="450" alt="image" src="https://github.com/user-attachments/assets/0c990100-3d53-45e9-a881-731e907fdabd" />

 comments: A noticeably larger fraction of individuals with high cholesterol are diabetic, suggesting elevated cholesterol is associated with diabetes risk.

-**CholCheck**
+#### 2.1.4 CholCheck
 Description: Cholesterol check in last 5 years
 Continuous or Categorical: Categorical (Binary)
 Possible values: 0 = No, 1 = Yes

 <img width="597" height="450" alt="image" src="https://github.com/user-attachments/assets/142671c0-379e-45a4-bd06-d0e0998e7d04" />

 comments: Both diabetic and non-diabetic groups overwhelmingly report having had a cholesterol check, though diabetics have a slightly higher testing rate — likely due to medical monitoring.

-**BMI**
+#### 2.1.5 BMI
 Description: Body Mass Index
 Continuous or Categorical: Continuous (Integer)
 Possible values: Whole number BMI score

+##### 2.1.5.1
 <img width="713" height="470" alt="image" src="https://github.com/user-attachments/assets/efbc241d-0f99-4026-8d50-17380989486f" />

 comments: The BMI distribution is approximately normal, centered around the overweight range (25–30), with a tail extending into obesity.

+##### 2.1.5.2
 <img width="695" height="547" alt="image" src="https://github.com/user-attachments/assets/bb470c4b-cb20-4084-8ede-0cdf2374aa28" />

 comments: Diabetic folks on average seem to have higher BMIs based on the average of the two box plots

-**Smoker**
+#### 2.1.6 Smoker

 Description: Smoked ≥100 cigarettes in lifetime
 Continuous or Categorical: Categorical (Binary)
 Possible values: 0 = No, 1 = Yes

 <img width="597" height="450" alt="image" src="https://github.com/user-attachments/assets/1dc164d7-2c84-46be-bc74-64d07fb5f9e0" />

 comments: Smoking history shows only a slight difference between diabetics and non-diabetics, suggesting limited direct association.

-**Stroke**
+#### 2.1.7 Stroke
 Description: Ever told you had a stroke
 Continuous or Categorical: Categorical (Binary)
 Possible values: 0 = No, 1 = Yes

 <img width="597" height="450" alt="image" src="https://github.com/user-attachments/assets/7cf8594b-e106-4690-9189-66c07f6c3c90" />

 comments: A much higher proportion of respondents with a history of stroke are diabetic, reflecting shared cardiovascular risk factors.

-**HeartDiseaseorAttack**
+#### 2.1.8 HeartDiseaseorAttack

 Description: CHD or heart attack history
 Continuous or Categorical: Categorical (Binary)
 Possible values: 0 = No, 1 = Yes

 <img width="597" height="450" alt="image" src="https://github.com/user-attachments/assets/f3afa85a-31fa-4d37-9975-816c78a3f690" />

 comments: Individuals with previous heart disease or heart attack have a significantly higher proportion of diabetes compared to those without.

-**PhysActivity**
+#### 2.1.9 PhysActivity
 Description: Physical activity in past 30 days (not job-related)
 Continuous or Categorical: Categorical (Binary)
 Possible values: 0 = No, 1 = Yes

 <img width="598" height="450" alt="image" src="https://github.com/user-attachments/assets/51da6250-f258-4030-8cfd-781bc1cd6144" />

 comments: Those reporting no physical activity are notably more likely to have diabetes, highlighting physical inactivity as a risk factor.

-**Fruits**
+#### 2.1.10 Fruits

 Description: Fruit consumption ≥1 time per day
 Continuous or Categorical: Categorical (Binary)
 Possible values: 0 = No, 1 = Yes

 <img width="597" height="450" alt="image" src="https://github.com/user-attachments/assets/5de5b3e4-c834-4af2-a08f-db9c533f1060" />

 comments: Respondents who do not eat fruit daily show a slightly higher rate of diabetes, suggesting diet quality differences between groups.

-**Veggies**
+#### 2.1.11 Veggies
 Description: Vegetable consumption ≥1 time per day
 Continuous or Categorical: Categorical (Binary)
 Possible values: 0 = No, 1 = Yes

 <img width="597" height="450" alt="image" src="https://github.com/user-attachments/assets/93887ffd-7979-4bd2-b08a-9072e40cae29" />

 comments: Similar to fruit consumption, those who eat fewer vegetables are marginally more likely to be diabetic, though the difference is smaller.

-**HvyAlcoholConsump**
+#### 2.1.12 HvyAlcoholConsump

 Description: Heavy alcohol consumption
 Continuous or Categorical: Categorical (Binary)
 Possible values: 0 = No, 1 = Yes

 <img width="597" height="450" alt="image" src="https://github.com/user-attachments/assets/783a71ed-28fd-49b3-b79e-70f51acc2354" />

 comments:Heavy alcohol consumers show a somewhat lower proportion of diabetics, possibly reflecting confounding effects (e.g., health screening or small sample size).

-**AnyHealthcare**
+#### 2.1.13 AnyHealthcare
 Description: Access to any healthcare coverage
 Continuous or Categorical: Categorical (Binary)
 Possible values: 0 = No, 1 = Yes

 <img width="597" height="450" alt="image" src="https://github.com/user-attachments/assets/26659993-59b4-42fa-9d82-b49998c0a8da" />

 comments: Both groups mostly have healthcare coverage, with negligible difference in diabetes prevalence by coverage status.

-**NoDocbcCost**
+#### 2.1.15 NoDocbcCost

 Description: Could not see doctor due to cost
 Continuous or Categorical: Categorical (Binary)
 Possible values: 0 = No, 1 = Yes

 <img width="597" height="450" alt="image" src="https://github.com/user-attachments/assets/2e7d67de-4e32-4339-bebe-9f4427847238" />

 comments: Those unable to see a doctor due to cost have a slightly higher proportion of diabetes, indicating potential healthcare access disparities.

-**GenHlth**
+#### 2.1.16 GenHlth

 Description: Self-rated overall health
 Continuous or Categorical: Categorical (Ordinal)
 Possible values:
     1 = Excellent
     2 = Very good
     3 = Good